 Deletions potentially amenable to exon 45 skipping include but are not limited to 12–44, 18–44, 44, 46–47, 46–48, 46–49, 46–53, or 46–55.
 Deletions amenable to exon 53 skipping include but are not limited to 42-52, 45-52, 47-52, 48-52, 49-52, 50-52, 52, and 54-58.

--There are also 2 muscle biopsies, 1 at the beginning of the study and 1, after approximately one year.
+- There are also 2 muscle biopsies, 1 at the beginning of the study and 1, after either approximately one or two years.
 Depending on where you live it may be necessary to travel for the biopsy surgery.